javalin/website/pages/index.md

         <div class="box">
             <h3>Lightweight</h3>
             <p>
-                Javalin is just a few thousand lines of code on top of Jetty, which means its performance is almost equivalent to pure Jetty.
-It also means it's very easy to reason about the source code.
+                Javalin is just a few thousand lines of code on top of Jetty, and its performance is equivalent to raw Jetty code.
+Due to its size, it's very easy to reason about the source code.
             </p>
         </div>